fireflylearning/front-end-test/README.md

 1. Requirements satisfaction
 2. Code quality

-Extra points will be awarded if you take into consideration accessibility best practices when developing your solution.
+Extra points will be awarded if:

+- You take into consideration accessibility best practices when developing your solution.
-Extra points if the final solution is responsive.
+- The final solution is responsive.

 You will be asked to talk about your solution and the decisions you made during the face-to-face interview.